 To inspire the next generation of female talent into our industry, we launched Code Like a Girl.
 This one-week immersive workshop helps girls (14-18 years) learn basic digital skills, including how to code a website.

-So far, around 85 girls have completed the training in the UK and over 520 globally.
-The programme is running in 18 countries in Europe, India and Middle East with around 1,000 girls set to benefit by the end of 2018.
+So far, more than 160 girls have completed the training in the UK and over 600 globally.
+The programme is running in 18 countries in Europe, India and Middle East.

 Helping people at risk of domestic abuse